magneofico/CSC173-DeepCV-Senyahan/README.md

-## Smart Aesthetic Image Cropper for People-Centered Photographs (TinyViT + RL)
+## Smart Aesthetic Image Cropper for People-Centered Photographs (EfficientNet + RL)
 **CSC173 Intelligent Systems Final Project**
 *Mindanao State University - Iligan Institute of Technology*
 **Student:** KRISTOFFER NEO V. SENYAHAN, 2022-4762
 **Semester:** AY 2025-2026 Semester 1

 ## Abstract
+This project presents a ***two-stage deep computer vision system*** for automatically generating aesthetically pleasing crops of people-centered photographs. *Traditional automatic croppers typically rely on simple bounding boxes or fixed heuristics*, which often result in rigid, poorly framed outputs that lack visual appeal.
+To address this limitation, the proposed system combines `supervised learning` and `reinforcement learning` to better approximate human-like cropping decisions.

-This project introduces a hybrid deep computer vision system designed to automatically produce aesthetic, photojournalism-friendly crops for images containing people.
-Traditional croppers rely purely on bounding boxes or static heuristics, often producing unbalanced or unengaging compositions.
-To address this, we propose a two-stage pipeline: (1) a lightweight Tiny Vision Transformer (TinyViT) trained in a supervised manner to identify and generate an initial human-focused crop, and (2) a Mini Reinforcement Learning (RL) agent that refines this crop through actions such as panning and zooming, mimicking how real photographers adjust framing.
+The system follows a two-stage pipeline.
+First, a lightweight Convolutional Neural Network (EfficientNet-B0) is trained in a supervised manner to predict an initial human-centered crop.
+Second, a compact reinforcement learning (RL) agent refines this initial crop through intuitive photographer-like actions such as panning, zooming, and stopping.
+This refinement stage allows the model to make fine-grained adjustments that are difficult to capture using supervised learning alone.

+Training data is sourced from the **Open Images V7 dataset (Person class)**, where annotated bounding boxes are treated as proxy aesthetic crop targets.
+While these annotations are not explicitly aesthetic, they provide a strong baseline for subject-centered composition.
+Experimental results show that the supervised EfficientNet-B0 model learns stable and reliable initial crops, and that RL refinement further improves framing quality, headroom, and subject centering in many cases.
+Qualitative comparisons with crops produced by campus photojournalists suggest that the refined outputs often align with professional framing preferences.

-My project dataset is sourced from Open Images V7 (Person class), combined with photographer-generated ground truth crops to evaluate aesthetic quality.
-Results show that the supervised TinyViT already learns strong human-centered cropping, while RL improves centering, headroom, and object emphasis in several cases.
-A human study with campus photojournalists demonstrates that RL-refined crops often match or approach professional judgment.
-This work presents a feasible and lightweight approach to aesthetic image cropping, merging modern deep CV models with reinforcement learning for enhanced composition control.
+Overall, this work demonstrates a feasible and lightweight approach to aesthetic image cropping by combining modern deep vision models with reinforcement learning for improved composition control.

 ## Table of Contents

 ## Introduction
 ### Problem Statement
-Human-focused images are central to news reporting, publication work, and photojournalism.
-However, raw images typically require manual cropping to emphasize subjects, follow portrait rules, and produce visually compelling thumbnails.
-Automating this process is challenging because cropping is not just detection — it involves aesthetic judgment.
-This project aims to create an intelligent cropper that produces clean, professional, and human-centered crops without manual editing.
+People-centered images are fundamental in photojournalism, news media, and digital publications.
+However, raw images often require manual cropping to highlight the subject, maintain proper framing, and produce visually appealing thumbnails.
+Automating this process is challenging because effective cropping goes beyond object detection—it involves aesthetic judgment, balance, and composition.

+Most existing automatic cropping systems focus on localization accuracy rather than visual quality, leading to crops that are technically correct but visually unrefined.
+This project addresses that gap by designing an intelligent cropper that produces clean, professional, and human-centered crops without manual intervention.

 ### Objectives
+The objectives of this project are to:

-- Train a Tiny Vision Transformer to predict an initial aesthetic crop around a person.
+- Train a convolutional neural network (EfficientNet-B0) to predict an initial human-centered crop.
-- Design and train a Mini RL agent to refine the crop using pan/zoom/stop actions.
+- Design and train a lightweight reinforcement learning agent to refine crops using pan, zoom, and stop actions.
-- Compare the model’s cropping decisions with human photojournalists.
+- Compare model-generated crops with those produced by campus photojournalists through qualitative analysis.
-- Evaluate quantitative accuracy and qualitative aesthetic preference.
+- Evaluate the system using both quantitative metrics and visual inspection.

 ### Related Works

-- **Vision Transformers (ViT)** for image representation learning have shown superior performance in segmentation and localization tasks.
+- **Lightweight convolutional neural networks** such as EfficientNet have demonstrated strong performance in image representation and localization tasks while remaining computationally efficient.
-- **Aesthetic cropping** has been explored using CNNs but rarely integrates RL or human-photojournalist evaluation.
-- **RL for cropping** exists in early papers, but typically for generic objects, not portrait-oriented images.
-- **Our contribution:** A hybrid TinyViT + RL system evaluated directly against campus photojournalist crops — an uncommon and more realistic benchmark.
+- **Aesthetic image cropping** has traditionally relied on convolutional models and handcrafted heuristics, with relatively limited integration of reinforcement learning for fine-grained refinement.
+- **Reinforcement learning for cropping:** While RL has been explored in prior image cropping studies, most approaches focus on generic object-centric scenarios rather than portrait-oriented or human-centered images.
+- **Our contribution:** This project contributes a hybrid approach that combines a supervised EfficientNet-based crop predictor with a reinforcement learning refinement stage, evaluated using both quantitative overlap metrics and human-aligned qualitative comparisons.

+### Limitations

+While the proposed system demonstrates promising results, it is not a perfect solution and remains inherently dependent on its training data.
+The supervised stage relies on person bounding boxes from the Open Images dataset, which are treated as proxy aesthetic crop targets.
+As a result, the model’s notion of a “good” crop is constrained by the distribution, quality, and biases of the training annotations and may not generalize equally well to all photographic styles or contexts.

+Additionally, the reinforcement learning agent is trained using handcrafted reward components and operates within a limited discrete action space.
+Although this design improves stability and interpretability, it may restrict the range of compositional adjustments achievable compared to more expressive continuous-action policies.

+Finally, qualitative evaluation against campus photojournalists is informal and limited in scale.
+While it provides useful human-aligned insight, it does not constitute a controlled or statistically rigorous user study.

 ## Methodology
 ### Dataset